-Your dog is urinating blood, whining and trying to pee on every bush in your front yard.
+Your dog is urinating blood, whining, and trying to pee on every bush in your front yard.
+Bladder stones in dogs are the last thing that comes into your mind when this happens.

 Well, lots of times, if it is just a UTI, it will go away.

-If bladder stones are responsible, these symptoms won’t just “go away”.
+If bladder stones are responsible, these symptoms won’t just “disappear.”

 Bladder stones in dogs are complicated.